LHolten/blog/content/hidden/rust_query_0.4.md

 }
 ```
 To prevent use-after-delete of row references, `TransactionWeak` does not allow querying the database.
-`TransactionWeak` can thus only remove rows for which a `TableRow` has been retrieved before.
+`TransactionWeak` can thus only remove rows for which a `TableRow` has already been retrieved.
 Upgrading the `TransactionWeak` back to a `TransactionMut` is something I intend to add later.

 ## Optional Combinator